East Germany v West Germany (1974 FIFA World Cup): Aftermath

-Pennant commemorating the East German 1974 World Cup team.
+Pennant commemorating the East German 1974 World Cup team in DDR museum.

 The players of both teams swapped shirts after the match, though not on the pitch as this was officially forbidden.

 According to West German striker Gerd Müller, "all hell broke loose" in the West German training camp after the loss.
 East Germany's win gave them the top spot in their group, but paradoxically resulted in them getting a more difficult group in the second round.
 East Germany was eliminated in the second round, while West Germany went on to win the entire tournament.

 Sparwasser became a national hero in East Germany, with his goal simply being known as "The Sparwasser Goal".
 In 1988, Sparwasser defected to West Germany.
 Sparwasser later said that "If one day my gravestone simply says 'Hamburg 74', everybody will still know who is lying below".
 East Germans used to commonly ask each other "Where were you when Sparwasser scored?".

 East German striker Hans-Jürgen Kreische met West German politician Hans Apel on a flight immediately after the game, and the two men made an informal bet – Kreische correctly predicted the West would win the trophy and Apel sent him some whisky, unaware of the difficulties this would cause.
 Kreische later found he had been excluded from the subsequent national squad for the 1976 Olympic Games due to the Stasi being aware of his correspondence with Apel, which was forbidden by the East German authorities.

 The match is considered to be one of the most politically charged to ever take place in the World Cup.
-East and West Germany would not play each other again.
+East and West Germany would never play each other again.